gardener/gardener/docs/usage/reversed-vpn-tunnel.md

 ### HA Architecture for VPN

-Establishing a connection from the VPN client on the shoot to the server in the control plane works nearly the same way as in the non HA case.
+Establishing a connection from the VPN client on the shoot to the server in the control plane works nearly the same way as in the non-HA case.
 The only difference is that the VPN client targets one of two VPN server, represented by two services
 `vpn-seed-server-0` and `vpn-seed-server-1` with endpoints in pods with the same name.
 The VPN tunnel is used by a `kube-apiserver` to reach nodes, services, or pods in the shoot cluster.
 In the non-HA case, a kube-apiserver uses an HTTP proxy running as a side-car in the VPN server to address